hypherionmc/fdd-docs/config-mod.md

 ### The default, un-configured config file contents

 ```

 #General Mod Config
 [general]
-	#The Token of the Bot to use.
-KEEP THIS PRIVATE
-	botToken = ""
 	#Should the bot be enabled or not
 	enabled = true
 	#Should debug logging be enabled?
 WARNING: THIS CAN SPAM YOUR LOG!
 	debugging = false
+	#Should the bot be allowed to whitelist/un-whitelist players.
+Whitelisting needs to be enabled on your server as well
+	whitelisting = false
+	#Should the bot be allowed to whitelist/un-whitelist players in OFFLINE mode.
+Whitelisting needs to be enabled on your server as well
+	offlinewhitelist = false
+	#Automatically link Minecraft and Discord Accounts when a user is whitelisted
+	linkedWhitelist = false
+	#Should only admins be allowed to whitelist players
+	onlyAdminsWhitelist = false
+	#If a role name is defined here, it will be assigned to players when they are whitelisted
+	autoWhitelistRole = ""
+	#If a role name is defined here, it will be assigned to players when their MC and Discord accounts are linked
+	linkedRole = ""
+	#Should the /discord command be enabled in game
+	inviteCommandEnabled = false
+	#Discord Invite Link used by the in-game invite command
+	inviteLink = ""
+	#Internal version control.
+DO NOT TOUCH!
+	configVersion = 23

+#Config specific to the discord bot
+[botConfig]
+	#The Token of the Bot to use.
+KEEP THIS PRIVATE.
+See https://readme.firstdarkdev.xyz/simple-discord-link/initial-setup/ to find this
+	botToken = ""
 	#How quickly the bot status should update
 	activityUpdateInterval = 30
+	#If defined, only this role can use Staff Functions.
+Otherwise, it defaults back to admin/kick perms
+	staffRole = ""
+	#Should the bot use / commands.
+NOTE: THIS MAY TAKE UP TO 24 HOURS TO SHOW UP IN YOUR DISCORD
+	slashCommands = false
 	#The prefix to use for bot commands.
-Example: ~players
+Example: ~players.
+THIS HAS NO EFFECT WHEN USING SLASH COMMANDS
 	botPrefix = "~"
-	#Should the bot be allowed to whitelist/un-whitelist players.
-Whitelisting needs to be enabled on your server as well
-	whitelisting = true
-	#Should only admins be allowed to whitelist players
-	onlyAdminsWhitelist = false
 	#Do not add Playing.
 A status to display on the bot.
 You can use %players% and %maxplayers% to show the number of players on the server
 	botStatus = "Minecraft"
+	#The type of the status displayed on the bot.
+Valid entries are: PLAYING, STREAMING, WATCHING, LISTENING
+	botStatusType = "PLAYING"
+	#Should the bot update the topic of your chat channel automatically
+	doTopicUpdates = true
 	#A topic for the Chat Relay channel.
-You can use %player%, %maxplayers%, %uptime%, %tps% or just leave it empty.
+You can use %player%, %maxplayers%, %uptime% or just leave it empty.
 	channelTopic = "Playing Minecraft with %players%/%maxplayers% people | Uptime: %uptime%"

-	#Discord Invite Link used by the in-game invite command
+#Config relating to the discord channels to use with the mod
+[channels]
+	#The ID of the channel to post in and relay messages from.
+This is still needed, even in webhook mode
+	chatChannelID = 0
+	#If this ID is set, event messages will be posted in this channel instead of the chat channel
-	inviteLink = ""
+	eventsChannelID = 0
-	#Internal version control.
-DO NOT TOUCH!
+	#If this ID is set, console messages sent after the bot started will be relayed here, and you can execute minecraft commands here
-	configVersion = 10
+	consoleChannelID = 0

 #Webhook Config
-[webhookConfig]
+[webhooks]
 	#Should webhook messages be used
 	enabled = false
 	#The URL of the channel webhook to use for Chat Messages
-	webhookurl = ""
+	chatWebhook = ""
-	#The URL of the channel webhook to use for Server Messages Messages
+	#The URL of the channel webhook to use for Server Messages
+	eventsWebhook = ""
+	#The URL of the channel webhook to use for Console Messages
-	webhookurlLogs = ""
+	consoleWebhook = ""
 	#A DIRECT link to an image to use as the avatar for server messages.
 Also used for embeds
 	serverAvatar = ""
 	#The name to display for Server messages when using Webhooks
 	serverName = "Minecraft Server"

 #Chat Config
-[chatConfig]
-	#The ID of the channel to post in and relay messages from.
-This is still needed, even in webhook mode
-	channelID = 0
-	#If this ID is set, event messages will be posted in this channel instead of the chat channel
-	logChannelID = 0
+[chat]
 	#The type of image to use as the player icon in messages.
 Valid entries are: AVATAR, HEAD, BODY, COMBO
-	playerAvatarType = "COMBO"
+	playerAvatarType = "HEAD"
-	#Should embeds be used instead of plain text messages for Chat Messages
-	useEmbeds = true
-	#Should embeds be used instead of plain text messages for Log Messages
-	useEmbedsLog = true
 	#Prefix to add to Minecraft when a message is relayed from Discord.
 Supports MC formatting.
 Use %user% for the Discord Username
 	mcPrefix = "§e[Discord]§r %user%: "
 	#Should messages from bots be relayed